Miranda There's nothing ill can dwell in such a temple.

 Aesthetic valuation in general is pluralistic, latitudinarian (relatively relativistic -- see below), and not systematizable.
 The aesthetic valuation of individual objects cannot be completely reduced to rules or definitions, for the concrete individual contains more than any rule can encompass and cannot be defined qua individual by finite predication.
 This is the aesthetic uniqueness and dignity of individual objects, endowing them with a specific non-relativistic value as goods-in-themselves, regardless of whether they appear beautiful or ugly.

-Ideal ethical evaluation (which can also be called "euergetic ethics," from euergeteô, "to do good") shares in aesthetic variety and pluralism, although in relation to the purposes of persons.
+Ideal ethical evaluation (which can also be called "euergetic ethics," from euergeteô, "to do good" -- roughly the equivalent of "beneficient" from Latin) shares in aesthetic variety and pluralism, although in relation to the purposes of persons.
 This was called "ideal" ethics by Nelson, but that implies too narrow a range for it.
 As everyone does good in their own estimation, and this is actually suitable in terms of what is (innocently) pleasing to themselves, so ideal (or hortative) valuation is relative to everyone's own purposes and desires.
 Kant expresses this circumstance by saying, as quoted above, "Welfare has no principle" (Wohlfahrt aber hat kein Prinzip), by which he means that the material good for individuals cannot be expressed as a general rule that would apply to all.
 This poses a difficulty for teleological systems of morality (such as Utilitarianism), which must prejudge and predetermine goods for others.
-Such goods cannot be prejudged.
+Such goods cannot be prejudged. [note]

 Although the principle of St. Thomas Aquinas is that the "The Good is to be done," this collapses morality with ideals, creating fallacies.
 The latter is properly reduced from a moral imperative to an exhortation: Hortatives represent a form of aesthetic valuation in the sense that persons and their purposes form independent aesthetic wholes which are goods-in-themselves.
 The attainment of the "good life" or "happiness" is a condition that is both pleasurable and aesthetically satisfying to persons.
 How we can benevolently provide for the happiness for others when we cannot predetermine what they will find good or pleasurable makes for a general problem for hortative value (as it is often a problem when trying to buy birthday or Christmas presents).
 The moral framework of capitalism in the free market, as we will see, provides the answer to that problem.